 That’s it.
 The simple act of linking back to a relevant post in your own blog or to another, high-quality website that directly relates to the content you are sharing gives search engines a better understanding of the structure of your website and boosts its credibility.

 Links to a contact page, About page or an explanation of the services you offer within a blog post indicates to a search engine that you are creating interwoven content and gives it a better idea of how your website flows.
 This habit is also extremely helpful for first-time visitors to your website.
-Especially when you are looking to guide a visitor from intrigued, potential client to definitive, future client scrambling to submit a contact form, subtly leading them through that process via links in each blog post is a great practice.
+Especially when you are looking to guide a visitor from intrigued, potential client to a definitive, future client scrambling to submit a contact form, subtly leading them through that process via links in each blog post is a great practice.

-Additionally, you can create connectivity between your blog posts by linking from a couple’s wedding post to the engagement session you did with them last Fall.
+Additionally, you can create connections between your blog posts by linking a couple’s wedding post to the engagement session you did with them last Fall.
 You can also create an educational series on your blog, linking from one lesson to the next allowing a reader to follow a logical flow.
-Perhaps you also want to link from one wedding at the White Barn Ranch to another wedding you photographed there two years ago.
+Perhaps you also want to link one wedding at the White Barn Ranch to another wedding you photographed there two years ago.